Amazon A+ Content Templates and Best Practices: What modules are there?

 Best Practices: Must be observed

-Conclusion: Creating Good Amazon A+ Content Templates via Drag & Drop
+Conclusion: Good Amazon A+ Content Templates via Drag & Drop

-A+ is not suitable for boosting a poorly selling product; rather, it serves as an excellent support for products that are already selling well or that require special explanation—provided the quality is right.
+A+ is not suitable for boosting a poorly selling product; rather, it is an excellent support for products that are already selling well or that require special explanation – provided the quality is right.
 Images and texts should generally be specifically created for the Amazon A+ Content Templates, which can mean a significant amount of work to create the additional content.
-Therefore, consider carefully for which product detail pages it makes strategic sense to create supplementary content.
+Therefore, consider carefully for which product detail pages it makes strategic sense to create additional content.

 Image credits in the order of the images: © Rawpixel.com – stock.adobe.com / © Michail Petrov – stock.adobe.com / Screenshot @ Amazon / © kirasolly – stock.adobe.com